 To achieve the period look of the show, she and her design team would go to second-hand and antique stores, run advertisements in newspapers seeking articles from the period, and sometimes build furniture if they could not find it.
 According to Stark, the overall design or look of the show featured “a lot of exaggerated lines.
 We go for high style—sleek lines… We go for the exaggerated shapes that recall the era”.

 Stark and her team also came up with a color scheme for the show that featured “saturated color, and certain combinations—black, fuchsias—reminiscent of the ’50s”.
 She found inspiration in a library of old books and magazines, in particular Life.
-For the vintage cars in the show, they bought or rented from private owners.
+All those vintage cars in the show were either bought or rented from private owners.

 Three famous rock and roll musicians of the past contributed to Crime Story: Del Shannon sang a revised version of his hit “Runaway” as the theme song, and Todd Rundgren started the musical direction of the series, with Al Kooper taking over as the series musical director.
 While early episodes played music of the era or earlier, Kooper later allowed tunes from years after 1963 to appear on the soundtrack.